BlaineDev/431-classes-2022/class01/README.md

 - Each class' README serves as a **starting point** for that class session.

 The main website for this class is https://thomaselove.github.io/431-2022/.
-From that site, get here by
+From that site, get to this README by

 - selecting [Calendar](https://thomaselove.github.io/431-2022/calendar.html)
-- then select today's class (Class 01).
+- then selecting today's class (Class 01).
 Direct Link: https://github.com/THOMASELOVE/431-classes-2022/tree/main/class01

 ## Today's Slides